-In this way, baseball was given the task to motivate nationalism, promote cooperation among nations, as well as promote fitness and military readiness in support of the Cuban revolution.
+In this way, baseball was given the task to motivate nationalism, promoting cooperation among nations, as well as promoting fitness and military readiness in support of the Cuban revolution.

 One of the greatest duties of all Cuban athletes became to represent their country through excellence in sports.